slemus9/HoTTEST-Summer-School/Agda/Exercises/Personal/01-Exercises.lagda.md

 beginners and there are likely too many exercises!
 You *may* wish to come back to them later when you have learned more.**

-Having said that, here we go!
+Having said that, here we go! (test)

 This is a markdown file with Agda code, which means that it displays nicely on GitHub, but at the same time you can load this file in Agda and fill the holes